Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

     .OrderByDescending(i => i);
 ```

-When comparing the two approaches in the above examples, the difference is rather minimal and, in fact, the method syntax probably looks a bit cleaner.
+If we were to compare the two approaches, there's not much that can be said in favor of the query syntax.
+It's more noisy, takes up more lines, looks foreign, and doesn't really achieve anything beyond what LINQ's extension methods can already do.

-However the query syntax shines in certain scenarios, such as when dealing with sequences nested within other sequences:
+There are also cases where the query syntax can lead to more appealing code, however.
+For example, consider the following scenario where we can use expression syntax to query directories within other directories:

 ```csharp
 var dirs =